Navid200/xDrip/docs/Starting-G6.md

 4. Adjust xDrip [settings](./G6-Recommended-Settings.md).
 If you get a pair request at any point, please approve.

-5. If "Start Sensor" isn't available, under the top left menu from the main screen, "Stop Sensor" from the same menu.
+5. If "Start Sensor" isn't available as an option from the top left menu on the main screen, "Stop Sensor" from the same menu.
 Wait 5 minutes.
 The transmitter needs to be detached from your body for at least 10 minutes before you proceed.
 If there is bleeding, after inserting a new sensor, use Q-tips to absorb the blood.
 Keep doing that, and don't allow any blood to get to the contacts, until bleeding stops.

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): Settings &#8722;> Dexcom Transmitter ID.

 7. Clean the transmitter contacts (not if you are restarting sensor) using rubbing alcohol.
 Wait for it (10 seconds) to dry.
 Snap the transmitter into the sensor.
+If you are starting a new transmitter, snapping it into the sensor on your body is required to activate it.

 8. Monitor the G5/G6 system status page.
 Every 5 minutes, a read cycle completes.
 If you don't have [proper connectivity](./Proper-connectivity.md), don't proceed before figuring out why.
 Perhaps, your settings are incorrect.